symfony/symfony-docs/quick_tour/the_big_picture.rst

 The main difference between environments is that ``dev`` is optimized to provide lots of information to the developer, which means worse application performance.
-Meanwhile, ``prod`` is optimized to get the best performance, which means that debug information is disabled, as well as the Web Debug Toolbar.
+Meanwhile, ``prod`` is optimized to get the best performance, which means that debug information is disabled, as well as the web debug toolbar.

 The other difference between environments is the configuration options used to execute the application.
 When you access the ``dev`` environment, Symfony